 - The Divide by Nicholas Evans makes a passing reference to a "voluptuous Swede called Ulrika" who took her clothes off during a New-Agey dance class and literally gave a guy a heart attack.

 - Confessions of Georgia Nicolson gives us Scandinavian Sven, a Rare Male Example.
 He and his girlfriend Rosie get the furthest through the snogging scale and his outrageous antics are often hilariously sexual, up to and including kissing strange men on the lips and dancing on tables in furry shorts.
 Since they started dating, Rosie now carries a false beard and a pipe around at all times.
-Actually, this is more a case of Mainland Europeans Are Outrageous, given that the series is set in Great Britain.

 - The D'Angelines from Kushiel's Legacy are a Fantasy Counterpart Culture to the French.
 They're all incredibly beautiful and base their culture around Eternal Sexual Freedom.